Explore the Bardeesy Lab

 Research Projects

 The Bardeesy lab studies the pathways driving the pathogenesis of pancreatic and biliary cancers.
 The lab has developed a series of genetically engineered mouse models that has elucidated the functional interactions of major gene mutations associated with these diseases in humans.
-Studies have focused on the roles of key cancer genes in regulation of cell metabolism, the discovery of mechanisms of resistance to targeted therapies.
+Studies have focused on the roles of key cancer genes in regulation of cell metabolism, and the discovery of mechanisms of resistance to targeted therapies.

 Interplay between metabolism and chromatin regulation

-Understanding and targeting FGFR2- driven biliary cancer
+Understanding and targeting FGFR2-driven biliary cancer

 Genetic alterations that activate Fibroblast Growth Factor 2 (FGFR2) signaling are common in biliary cancer and predict response to pharmacological inhibition of the FGFR in patients.
 However, tumor shrinkage is often modest and acquired resistance invariably arises.
 We are investigating oncogenic mechanisms controlled by FGFR2 in biliary cancer, including direct targets of FGFR2 signaling as well as downstream impact on cellular metabolism and differentiation.
 Additionally, we are investigating resistance mechanisms and approaches to prevent and overcome resistance.